AdobeDocs/analytics-platform.en/help/data-views/data-views-usecases.md

 These use cases show the flexibility and power of data views in Customer Journey Analytics.

-## 1. Create an Orders metric from a pageTitle (string) schema field
+## 1. Create a metric from a string schema field

 For example, when creating a data view, you could create an [!UICONTROL Orders] metric from a [!UICONTROL pageTitle] schema field that is a string.
 Here are the steps: